 In simple terms – our client’s PPC campaign has ten keywords.
-The campaign is targeting Berkshire in the UK.
-The campaign’s schedule starts at 09:00 and ends at 21:00.
-If, in one month, there are 1,000 searches for the ten keywords that our client is bidding on between 09:00 and 21:00, and our client’s ads show up for 500 of those searches in Berkshire, their impression share is calculated at 50%.
+If, in one month, there are 1,000 searches for the ten keywords that our client is bidding on, and our client’s ads show up for 500 of those searches then their impression share is calculated at 50%.

 Impression share can be used to calculate how both a Google Search or Display Network campaign has performed, but for this example we will focus on the Google Search Network.